meteorhacks/meteorhacks.github.io/_posts/2014-10-01-server-side-rendering.md

 }
 ~~~

-** Render it on the server **
+**Render it on the server**

 ~~~js
 // server/main.js

 var html = SSR.render('posts', {category: 'meteor'})
 ~~~

-> I did this, in order to get the initial HTML when page loads for the first time.
+> I did this, in order to get the initial HTML when the page loads for the first time.
 But, I couldn't be able to get it working since it involves lot of other stuffs beside server side rendering.
 (Like routing, subscriptions and so on)

 ## Challenges